PeterCamilleri/games_lessons/README.md

-# Writing Games in Ruby with Gosu
+# Games/Lessons - Writing Games in Ruby with Gosu

+What's with the name "games_lessons"?
+Well the idea was to have fun with Games and learn some programming Lessons.
+I can't put the "/" into my Ruby names so it turns into just games_lessons.
+The goal here is to write some really fun games and be exposed to programming concepts without the need for the stress and anxiety of a typical school.

-This package contains several simple demonstration programs for creating simple games and graphics in Ruby through the Gosu gem.
-What lessons can be learned from this?
-Well writing games is a great way to learn and improve programming skills while having some FUN!
+So, this package contains several simple demonstration programs for creating simple games and graphics in Ruby through the Gosu gem.
+These will illustrate the aforementioned programming concepts.
+Taking it to the next level, they can be the starting point for you to modify and try out your own ideas and express your creativity.
+Eventually, you may wish to write your own programs from scratch, but it's nice to have working code as a starting point especially when you are just starting out.

 Please note: You'll now need Ruby 2.3 or later as Gosu has dropped its support for versions older than that.
 That is as far as I know.
 I am not 100% certain on this point.

+## Installation

+(Coming soon --- Oct 16, 2018)

+    $ gem install gosu

+A good test that all is well would be to run one of the sample programs.
+See the section "Running the Sample Programs" for more on that.

 ## Usage

+The games_lessons gem consists of two distinct functions:

+1. A program launcher for the various sample programs that come with the tutorial.
+2. A series of classes and modules designed to take some of the boiler-plate and mathematics out of the programming process.

+WIP

+#### Running the Sample Programs

+This tutorial contains a number of demonstration and utility programs.
+There are two ways that these programs can be executed.

+---

+From the games_lessons folder, in a command line session with access to Ruby (please see Chapter 00 more on that) enter the following:

+    ruby 01\hello0.rb

+Naturally substituting the path and name of the program you wish to run.

+---

+Enter the following from any command line session with access to Ruby:

+    games_lessons hello0

+Naturally substituting the name of the program you wish to run.
 (Coming soon --- Oct 16, 2018)

-    $ gem install gosu

-Then to run a demo you would use:

-    $ ruby 01\demo_00.rb

-Enjoy the cool "Hello World"!
-Press Escape to exit when the thrill wears off.

 ## Contents